pieterjanv/ansible-local-facts/README.md

 ### On backwards compatibility

-For backwards compatibility and ease of use it is desirable to allow locally scoped role facts without changing the way roles are consumed.
+For backwards compatibility and ease of use it is desirable to keep the way roles are consumed unchanged.
 This is demonstrated by the roles `robust_locally_scoped_outer` and `robust_locally_scoped_nested`, which can be called without explicitly utilizing the `call` role; `include_role`, `import_role` and the `roles`